viccc287/bskrape/README.md

 - The amazing Puppeteer team
 - Node.js community
 - Everyone who uses this project to learn about web scraping
-- Docker hosting on Render
+- Docker hosting on Render.
+Without it, cloud server wouldn't exist.

 ---

-*Remember: This is a learning project - have fun exploring and experimenting with web scraping!* 🚀
+*Remember: This is a learning project - have fun!* 🚀